Reno Air Races: Before 2011

 From 1964 through 2010, 19 aviators lost their lives due to crashes and collisions in the course of the competition and airshow.
 In 2007, three pilots died over the course of four days in separate incidents: Gary Hubler, Steve Dari, and Brad Morehouse.
 Racing was suspended for one day after the last of the three incidents.

 2011 crash

 On September 16, 2011, a heavily modified P-51D Mustang named "The Galloping Ghost," piloted by Jimmy Leeward, crashed near the stands during the Gold Heat of the race, killing Leeward and ten spectators, and injuring 69.
 Race organizers cancelled all remaining 2011 races after the accident.

 2014

 A custom built race plane named "Sweet Dreams" crashed on the course during qualifying for a Sport Class heat race on September 8, 2014, killing the pilot, Lee Behel.

 2022

 In the third lap of the Jet Gold final race on September 18, 2022 an L-29 Super Delfin went down on the back section of the course after presumed G-LOC, killing the pilot Aaron Hogue.

+2023

+On September 17, 2023, two North American T-6 Texans collided following the conclusion of the T-6 Gold race.
+Both pilots, Nick Macy and Chris Rushing, were killed in the incident.
+The remaining three races scheduled for Sunday were ultimately cancelled.
+With the cancellation of the race, it was the final National Championship Air Races in Reno, with the next race planned being the 2025 Roswell Air Races.